• Skip to main content

 In the following years, the business changed hands a number of times.
 Beam Suntory, who took control in 2014, is the current owner.

-Water, soft, peated and non-mineralised comes from the distillery’s own reservoir by way of the Kilbride Stream.
+Water, soft, peated and non-mineralized comes from the distillery’s own reservoir by way of the Kilbride Stream.
 Peat is hand-cut, with floor malted barley (some from other sources) and capacity is around 3m LPA.

 Among the core range are Select, without age statement.
 Triple Wood, 10 Year Old, and Port Wood, a single malt double aged and finished in ex-ruby port casks.